 Myth: Travel insurance is a waste of money.

-In an ideal world, things wouldn’t break (bones included), get lost/stolen or go wrong.
-There would be no sicknesses or emergencies and everything would be all hakuna matata-like.
-Alas, ’tis a slightly more complex world that we inhabit.
+In an ideal world, things wouldn’t break (bones included), get lost/stolen, or go wrong.
+There would be no sicknesses or emergencies and everything would be all Hakuna Matata-like.
+Alas, it is a slightly more complex world that we inhabit.

 Moral of the story: You can be cheap with a lot of things when it comes to traveling, insurance should not be one of them.

 People get injured during trips the same way they get injured at home.
 Trips get canceled; bad things happen.
 Don’t be that guy or girl that comes back home with a terrible travel experience because you didn’t get travel insurance.

 Myth: You have to stop working to travel.